renw7/MarketBlade/src/main/resources/beetlsql/oracle/dept.md

 diy
 ===
-select 0 as "id", 0 as "pId",'顶级' as "name",'true' as "open" from  dual
+select 0 as "id", 0 as "pId",N'顶级' as "name",'true' as "open" from  dual
 union
 select ID as "id", pId as "pId",simplename as "name",'false' as "open" from  blade_dept